We do deep learning

-Deep learning is a modern computer algorithm capable of learning patrons.
-This can be any kind of patron, from an apple or a handwritten character to a chess game strategy.
+Deep learning is a modern computer algorithm capable of learning patterns.
+This can be any kind of pattern, from an apple or a handwritten character to a chess game strategy.
 No wonder it is often used in computer vision.

 Don't be mistaken, internal a deep learning network works with analogue numbers.
 It is not a calculator nor a digital computer.
 Although you need a powerful computer to run these algorithms.
 At the output, you have still analogue number representing the validity probability.
 That is why some people call deep learning 'Statistic 2.0'.

 Neural networks have been around for quite some time.
 In the late 1940s started the pioneer O.D.
 Hebb, a Canadian neuropsychologist, with computer simulation of neurons.
 Hebbian learning was one of the first training algorithms in the field.

 One important precursor to the modern deep learning topologies is the neocognitron by Kunihiko Fukushima used for handwritten characters in 1980 (paper, source code).
 The general topology has many similarities with the modern layout; every layer in the network increases the complexity of the recognized feature.

 Schematic overview neocognitron

 The re-introduction of backpropagation rule in 1985 by Rumelhart is another milestone.
 Now relative large networks could be trained with a simple chain rule.
 Before that moment neurons lack the sigmoid output necessary for gradient-based optimization.